 (What’s your personality type?
 Take a free personality assessment.)

 Of course, when it comes to personality type, always keep in mind that a system like the Myers-Briggs Type Indicator only describes a person’s general characteristics, so things may be different for you, depending on your circumstances.
-You might be an INFJ who’s completely content with her traditional 9-5 job because you see how your routine work helps advance a greater cause.
+You might be an INFJ who’s completely content with your traditional 9-5 job because you see how your routine work helps advance a greater cause.
 Or maybe you’re an ISFP who feels stifled in your career and dreams of a job that allows you to pursue your own creative interests.
-Personality type is only one factor in explaining why some people strongly crave meaningful work.
+Personality type is only one factor in explaining why some people crave meaningful work.

 Look Inward to Find Direction

 Finding the right career can be a difficult, drawn-out process for intuitive introverts.
 It’s not unusual for them to choose one, settle in, then later change their minds and decide it wasn’t the right path for them after all.
-Often, this cycle repeats many, many times before they’ve found their calling.
+Often, this cycle repeats many times before they’ve found their calling.

 Especially at a young age, intuitive introverts tend to feel they must discover exactly what it is they have to offer the world before they can choose a meaningful career path.
 As introverts, they turn inward, trusting themselves and their convictions more than they trust the external world.